adamturn/ec2-queue/README.md

 # EC2 Queue
 Wraps around the AWS CLI.
-Instead of having Airflow tasks submit EC2 start/stop commands directly to the AWS CLI, we could send start/stop requests to this EC2 Queue app instead.
+Instead of having Airflow tasks submit EC2 start/stop commands directly to the AWS CLI, consider sending requests to the EC2 Queue instead.

 Pass the EC2 instance id, AWS CLI command, and AWS CLI profile to `ec2`, `cmd` and `prf` arguments, respectively.